 Just about everyone experiences financial hardship at some point in their lives.
 It can occur for a myriad of reasons, loss of employment, a serious medical condition which prevents them from working, relationship breakdowns where you may believe your ex-partner is making repayments when in fact they are not or a death in the family.

 On other occasions, it may be as simple as someone shifting addresses and their utility or telecommunications account not reaching them.
-In this instance the account holder may have been unaware they have an unpaid account until they go to organise finance for purchase of a home or a vehicle.
+In this instance, the account holder may have been unaware they have an unpaid account until they go to organize finance for purchase of a home or a vehicle.

 What is a default on your credit file?